 Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

-The original Yu-Gi-Oh anime concluded many years ago, though its follow-up series still continue to this day.
+The original Yu-Gi-Oh! anime concluded many years ago, though its follow-up series still continues to this day.
 While those chronicle the adventures of new characters, we occasionally visit Yugi and the gang through new movies—enter The Dark Side of Dimensions.

 A feature-length film that picks up after the end of the original series, Dark Side shows Kaiba attempt to resurrect the Pharoah and conclude their rivalry.
 Meanwhile, Yugi and his friends prepare for graduation, but everyone's paths collide when the mysterious Aigami reveals a new Millennium item: the Quantum Cube.

 So, how does the film hold up?
 Read on to discover the successes and failures of Yu-Gi-Oh!: The Dark Side of Dimensions.

 Plot and Characters

 Over two hours long, the film works hard to construct its story.
 This isn't Citizen Kane, but it has enough depth to hold your interest.
 Occasionally, you might grow weary of the downtime between duels, but they're sprinkled throughout the flick, and you'll usually be engrossed thanks to the engaging cast.
 Kaiba plays a central and fantastic role, Yugi is humble and determined as ever, and treacherous Aigami is surprisingly sympathetic.

 Plus, the writers paid homage to the original series by revisiting familiar faces such as Shadi and Yami Bakura.
 Joey's lack of any duels is a touch disappointing, and Tristan, Duke, and Tea serve only as cheerleaders, but that's basically what they did in the anime anyways.